 During the scan

-You’ll hear a whirring noise from the scanner that sounds a bit like a washing machine.
+You’ll hear a whirring noise from the scanner.

 The radiographer might ask you to hold your breath at times.

 When the scan is over, the radiographer comes back into the room and lowers the couch so you can get up.

 The 2-minute video shows what happens when you have a CT scan.